 Neolithic Orkney

-We will explore the Standing Stones of Stenness, the Ring of Brodgar, Maeshowe and the original neolithic village of Skara Brae by the shores of Skaill bay.
+As we travel the islands, you’ll find inspiration for your knitting in Orkney’s stunning prehistoric sites: the enigmatic Standing Stones of Stenness, the majestic Ring of Brodgar, the hauntingly beautiful chambered tomb of Maeshowe, and the perfectly preserved Neolithic village of Skara Brae on the shores of Skaill Bay.

 Overview: Orkney Knitting Tour